Golden Arrow (car): The car

-specially prepared by Napiers, designed for the Supermarine aircraft competing in the Schneider Trophy, producing 925 hp (690 kW) at 3300 rpm.
+specially prepared by Napier & Son, designed for Supermarine's aircraft competing in the Schneider Trophy, and producing 925 hp (690 kW) at 3300 rpm.

-The car was designed by ex-Sunbeam engineer, aero-engine designer and racing manager Captain John Samuel Irving (1880-1953).
+The car was designed by ex-Sunbeam engineer, aero-engine designer and racing manager Captain Jack Irving.
 It featured ice chests in the sides through which coolant ran and a telescopic sight on the cowl to help avoid running diagonally.
-The Rootes brothers, friends of Segrave and Irving, provided the Irving-designed individual aluminium body panels from Thrupp and Maberly.
+The Rootes brothers, friends of Segrave and Irving, provided the Irving-designed individual aluminium body panels from Thrupp & Maberly.

-In March 1929, Segrave went to Daytona, and after a sole practice run, on 11 March, in front of 120,000 spectators, set a new flying mile at 231.45 mph (372.46 km/h), easily beating Keech's old speed of 207.55 mph (334.00 km/h).
+In March 1929, Segrave went to Daytona Beach, and after a sole practice run, on 11 March, in front of 120,000 spectators, set a new flying mile at 231.45 mph (372.46 km/h), easily beating Keech's old speed of 207.55 mph (334.00 km/h).
 Two days later, another record attempt by Lee Bible's White Triplex resulted in a crash which killed both Bible and a photographer.
 Daytona Beach was subsequently closed and Segrave was unable to make further runs to try for even higher speeds.

 Golden Arrow never ran again and the following year Segrave himself was killed while setting a water speed record.